phasefactor/md2html.awk/README.md

 Multiple levels of blockquote are supported, so the state variable is an integer tracking the current level of nesting.

-The only action that happened frequently enough to deserve a function was checking if we were in a paragraph and inserting the closing tag if so.
+The only action that happened frequently enough to deserve a function was checking if the parser is in a paragraph and inserting the closing tag if so.

 ## Notes on Specific Segments
 Notes for future me (or whoever else might look at this code).

+### Code Blocks
+Initially used \<code\> on inline and block quotes, but switched block quotes to \<pre\>.
+This is what GitHub's parser seems to do, and it made my CSS simpler in practice.

 ### Blockquote
 Initially match any number of `> ` at the beginning of the current line.
 Conveniently, `RLENGTH/2` tells us how many levels of blockquotes we have.